 Ian Gillian (1976-1983, 1990-present): a Musician from London, UK.

-n 1973 veteran Rocker Ian Gillian (vocals) was bounced out of Deep Purple.
-A few years later he would merge with Ray Fenwick (ex-Spencer Davis Group/ex-After Tea; guitar), Mike Moran (keyboard), John Gustafson (ex-Big Three/ex-Episode Six/ex-Quartermass; bass) and Mark Nauseef (ex-Elf; drums) to pursue his self-named band with Child In Time (1976), an album that secured him a UK 55; sweet revenge since his release from Deep Purple.
+an Gillian (the band) was formed in 1976, three years after veteran rocker Ian Gillian (born 19 August 1945 - London, UK; vocals) left Deep Purple.
+He would merge with Ray Fenwick (ex-Spencer Davis Group/ex-After Tea; guitar), Mike Moran (keyboard), John Gustafson (ex-Big Three/ex-Episode Six/ex-Quartermass; bass) and Mark Nauseef (ex-Elf; drums) to pursue his self-named band with Child In Time (1976), an album that secured him a UK 55; sweet revenge since his release from Deep Purple.

 See All... ⏬